pyeventsourcing/esdbclient/README.md

 The `NewEvent` class is used when appending events.

-The required argument `type` is a Python `str` object, used to indicate the type of the event that will be recorded.
+The required argument `type` is a Python `str`, used to indicate the type of the event that will be recorded.

 The required argument `data` is a Python `bytes` object, used to indicate the data of